LNP-BP/LNPBPs/lnpbp-0020.md

     -- Asset specification containing ticker, name, precision etc. global spec :: RGBTypes.DivisibleAssetSpec

-    -- Contract text is separated from the nominal since it must not be -- changeable by the issuer.
+    -- Contract text is separated from the spec since it must not be -- changeable by the issuer.
     global terms :: RGBTypes.RicardianContract